manojmnair/astit/README.md

 ✅ Access the IC capabilities from Ethereum dapp frontends, create cross-chain dapps!
 Some of the features IC provide are:

 - Native integration with BTC and ETH
-- Twin tokens (ckBTC, ckETH)
-- Fast finality
-- Low transaction fees
-- HTTPS outcalls
-- Store large amounts of data cheaply
-- etc

-This React demo application and template demonstrates how to login Ethereum users into an IC canister using the [ic-use-siwe-identity](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic-use-siwe-identity) hook and [ic-siwe-provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister.

-The goal of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project is to enhance the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.
+- This application uses creating icrc1 tokens and http outcalls.
+- Work is going on for creating icrc7 token creation using http outcalls and intercanister calls.

-## 👀 Try the live demo: https://shtr2-2iaaa-aaaal-qckva-cai.icp0.io
+## Try the live demo: https://shtr2-2iaaa-aaaal-qckva-cai.icp0.io

 ## Key features

-The demo is buit using [Vite](https://vitejs.dev/) to provide a fast development experience.
-It also uses:
+The demo uses:
+- Rust for smart contract
 - TypeScript
 - TailwindCSS
 - Wagmi/Viem Ethereum libraries